Franklin College (Indiana): Residence Halls

-All campus-owned residence halls have air-conditioning, host events organized by RAs, have Wi-Fi and free laundry facilities.

 Themed and Greek Housing

-Three of the five active fraternities currently have houses and provide residence to their members.
+Four of the five active fraternities currently have houses and provide residence to their members.
 Two other homes on campus are themed.
 One is used as housing for students enrolled in the college's master's programs.
-The other is called the BOLD (Building Our Leaders Through Diversity) House, which aims to promote and understanding and respect for multiculturalism and diversity and to provide intellectual, social and cultural programs focused on multicultural enrichment.
+The other is called the BOLD (Building Our Leaders Through Diversity) House, which aims to promote understanding and respect for multiculturalism and diversity and to provide intellectual, social and cultural programs focused on multicultural enrichment.
 The BOLD community was displaced from its house in Spring 2019, and the Living-Learning Community now resides in Section A of the Johnson-Dietz residence hall.